digitaleinitiativen/courses/README.md

  - Format: 2x3 hours
  - Content: Learn how to create environments for VR
  - Participants: 8-12
- - Preparations: bring your own laptop (need to know basics of blender)
+ - Preparations: bring your own laptop (need to know basics of blender )
- - Price: €35
+ - Price: €30 (€5 discount for course 23 attendees)

 #### 26 InkScape and Blender for 3D printing **Jim van Hazendonk**
  - Format: 2x3 hours
  - Content: Learn how to create 3D printable objects using Blender and Inkscape
  - Participants: 8-12
  - Preparations: bring your own laptop (need to know basics of blender and inkscape)
- - Price: €35
+ - Price: €30

 #### 25 Getting started with InkScape **Jim van Hazendonk**
  - Format: 4 hours
- - Content: Learn how to create vector graphics
+ - Content: Learn how to create vector graphics to be used for logo design or 3D printing
  - Participants: 8-12
- - Preparations: bring your own laptop
+ - Preparations: bring your own laptop (needs [Inkscape](https://inkscape.org/en/download/) installed
  - Price: €20

 #### 24 Visuals & Projection Mapping in a Live Environment **Raphael Kuster**